Roads Scholar Program

 Overview | Enrollment | Maintenance Certificate | Leadership Certificate | Civil Tech Certificates | Frequently Asked Questions | Graduates | Transcript Request

-Are you a maintenance worker with a local or state transportation agency?
-Are you interested in learning new skills and expanding your knowledge in the latest road and bridge innovations and best practices?
-If so, then Minnesota LTAP's Roads Scholar Program is for you.
+Are you a maintenance worker or supervisor with a transportation or public works agency in Minnesota?
+Are you interested in expanding your knowledge of maintenance best practices or enhancing your leadership skills?
+If so, then Minnesota LTAP's Roads Scholar Program is for you!

-To become a Roads Scholar, you need to earn eight credits within five years from a combination of required and elective courses.
+To earn your certificate, you must earn eight credits within five years from available LTAP courses.

 Roads Scholar Contact Information